yutien/HangmanNumbers/README.md

-Just fun for your kid.
+Just fun for our kid. :)